Lost-Empire-Entertainment/Elypso-engine/README.md

 ### Setup

 ```
+- the recommended path to download the repository to is C:\Documents\Cpp projects\Elypso engine, you can name Cpp projects to whatever you like.
+Other paths are untested and might not work.

 - source code can be edited by right-clicking the Elypso engine folder and opening with visual Studio

 RUN_ME.bat has useful mechanics: